ArdiJorganxhi/Listenify/README.md

 All endpoints except register and login are JWT authenticated using Spring Security 6 & JWT.

+This project also includes Unit Tests for services, repositories, controllers, mappers, utilities using JUnit and Mockito.

 # Dependecies & Tools

 - Spring Boot 2.7.10